jinhangjiang/Your-First-Python-Package-on-PyPI/README.md

     pip install setuptools
     pip install twine
     pip install wheel
+    pip install pytest # optional

 You will need them later.

 ## Step 4

-Do the following changes in any order you want:
+Do the following changes in ANY order you want:

 1. Replace your_main_code.py in src folder with your own python package and leave __init_.py as it is
 2. Make changes to setup.py, instructions included in that file.
 3. Pick your own license.
-  - Open the LICENSE file, click on Edit, click "Choose a license template", and select the license fullfills your needs.
+  * Open the LICENSE file, click on Edit, click "Choose a license template", and select the license fullfills your needs.
-  - If you have no idea which license works for you, you can use the MIT license, which is one of the most common choices.
+  * If you have no idea which license works for you, you can use the MIT license, which is one of the most common choices.
-  - Or, you can use this link to pick one: https://choosealicense.com/
+  * Or, you can use this link to pick one: https://choosealicense.com/
 4. Update CHANGELOG.md to reflect version information
 5. Optional: create a test.py and put the file in the tests folder.
 Or you can remove the whole folder if you are confident that everything works great in your module.
+6. Delete everything in this README.md file, and update the file with the long decription of your package.

+## Step 5